The Friends of Moraine Hills State Park

 In the summer, you can watch the honeybees in the glass enclosed beehive.
 Their honey is usually sold at the Run for the Hills race in October.

-While you're at the Nature Center, check out the displays exhibits- the Friends were directly involved with producing one if the display cabinets.
+While you're at the Nature Center, check out the display exhibits.
+The Friends were directly involved with producing one of the display cabinets, and the new flooring.

 Watch for the numerous bluebird boxes and their residents!
 The Friends supplied the building materials.